Kelly Park/Rock Springs is one of the most beautiful springs in Florida.

 • Swimming

-• Tubing (Rent from outside the park or bring your own)
+• Tubing (Tube rentals are available outside the park or bring your own)

 • Great chances to see wildlife